thewca/wca-regulations/wca-regulations_2012.md

   - A7c) The judge and competitor must both sign the score sheet to acknowledge the result.
 Should either of them refuse to sign the score sheet, the WCA Delegate may sign in their place.
   - A7d) If the judge assigns a penalty, the judge shall call 'PENALTY'.
   - A7e) If the result is DNF, then judge calls 'DNF'.
-  - A7f) At the end of a competitor's round the judge shall deliver the score sheet to the score taker.
+  - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.

 ## Article B: Blindfolded Solving